 Why They Push You Away

-Sometimes depressed partners are unaware that they are withdrawing from those they love and the things they care about.
-Whether they are aware or not, it boils down to a number of reasons that are easier to understand from their perspective than try and interpret them from a personal perspective.
+Sometimes depressed partners are unaware that they are withdrawing from those they love and what they care about.
+Whether they are aware or not, it boils down to several reasons that are easier to understand from their perspective than try and interpret them from a personal perspective.

 – Lack of energy